hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.11.0.html.md

 for Vault 0.11.0 Beta compared to 0.10.0.
 Please read it carefully.

-**NOTE** This beta release does not have a forward compatibility guarantee and certain functionality may change that will be incompatible the General Availability release.
+**NOTE** This beta release does not have a forward compatibility guarantee and certain functionality may change that will be incompatible with the General Availability release.
 Please only use the beta releases to test functionality and upgrades with clusters that can be lost.